solacedbaik/spring-cloud-stream-solace-samples/README.md

 ## Examples include:

-1. MessageConverter:  Sample processor app that takes a message and formats it for logging and sends to an output channel.
+1. basic-message-converter:  Sample processor app that takes a message and formats it for logging and sends to an output channel.
 Uses the default SCS Processor interface.

-2. MultipleOutputsService: Custom processor using non-default named channels to conditionally route messages depending on the value of the input.
+2. conditional-router: Custom processor using non-default named channels to conditionally route messages depending on the value of the input.

-3. MultipleOutputsWithConditionsService:  Another custom processor that conditionally routes but uses annotation-based header filters for declarative routing instead of programmatic checking of conditions.
+3.  conditional-declarative-router:  Another custom processor that conditionally routes but uses annotation-based header filters for declarative routing instead of programmatic checking of conditions.
 Note that payload-based routing is not supported by the SCS version tested with these samples.

-4. SolaceController:  REST controller that accepts HTTP input and publishes a message to the SCS transport (in this case, Solace) using REST input.
+4.  solace-controller:  REST controller that accepts HTTP input and publishes a message to the SCS transport (in this case, Solace) using REST input.
 Can also accept input from an input channel.

 ### Common Setup